How to Build a Fragrance Wardrobe in 10 Bottles or Less

 Why This Works: The Practical Payoff

-Here’s the practical payoff, and it kicks in faster than you’d expect.
-Once roles are filled, duplication becomes visible before you spend money.
-A fourth vanilla doesn’t feel like an addition anymore — it feels like overlap, and you catch it before checkout rather than after.
-That’s not willpower.
-That’s just having a framework.
+Once your roles are filled, duplication becomes visible before you spend money.
+A fourth vanilla stops feeling like an addition and starts feeling like an overlap, and you catch it before checkout rather than after.
+That shift happened faster than I expected when I started using this framework.
+It’s not willpower.
+It’s just having a structure.

 New bottles earn their place by meeting at least one condition: